-SHRIMATI YASHODA REDDY: As a result what will happen is we will and may be we shall learn only English in the place of Hindi.
+SHRIMATI YASHODA REDDY As a result what will happen is we will and may be we shall learn only English in the place of Hindi.
 All that has happened for the twenty years of our time when we were trying to learn Hindi.
-Because of the unpractical implications of the amendments brought in the Bill in the form of trying to satisfy the feelings of the Hindi people, the result will be we will learn English, original clause in the resolution was- even you will learn Hindi, and as somebody pointed now it is not too late, with the help out, instead of two sections in the Secretariat, one being Hindi and the other ' Sapru and Shri Yajee not to get excited.
-Let us] English, we will have interpreters to make us understand each other.
-And what will-happen I leave it to your imagination.
+Because of the unpractical implications of the amendments brought in the Bill in the form of trying to satisfy the feelings of the Hindi people, the result will be we will learn English, you will learn Hindi, and as somebody pointed out, instead of two sections in the Secretariat, one being Hindi and the other Sapru and Shri Yajee not to get excited. | English, we will have interpreters to make us understand each other.
+And what will happen I leave it to your imagination.
 When we have Hindi India and English India.
 If the controversies and suspicions should not have been brought forward, the Home Minister should have brought the Bill of one sentence.
 But a very highly intelligent section of the Home Ministry-I do not know who-brought in these unnecessary details to which Mr. Rajnarain also referred.
-These things have always been made in the administrative side.
+These things have always been in the administrative side.
 These details need not have come.
-I do not think it is an error, but I think it is a deliberate attempt to open the Pandora's Box as it were not.
-If it had been a natural, simple, honest way of giving the non-Hindi people just time to learn Hindi, there could not have, need not have and should not have come.
-But a highly intelligent section of the Secretariat brought in this and complicated matters.
+I do not think. it is an error, but I think it is a deliberate attempt to open the Pandora's Box as it were not.
+If it had been a natural, simple, honest. way of giving the non-Hindi people just. time to learn Hindi, there could not have, need not have and should not have come.
+But a highly intelligent section of the Secrevariat brought in this and complicated matters.
 That is the first thing.
 The second thing is, the resolution is absolutely unnecessary to this Bill.
 I have talked to every section of this House and of Members of that House.
 They all felt that this resolution was absolutely unnecessary.
 I tell you two points.
 When you want to have administrative details in regard to running the business of the Government, you consult all sections of the people, all the State Governments; take the opinion of Hindi, non-Hindi, every section, for whatever rules you want.
 But do not try to commit the Parliament or the Government to some unpractical things which later you cannot take away, nor try unnecessarily to incite people, which could have been easily avoided.
 But what do they do?
-They bi ing in the resolution.
+They bring in the resolution.
 But I must tell you that the original resolution as it was drafted by the Home Ministry was quite good.
-If you give me lime, I will just read the sentence, what it was there.
-THE VICE-CHAIRMAN (SHRI AKBAR ALI KHAN): You have only five minutes.
+If you give me time, I will just read the sentence, what it was there.
+VICE-CHAIRMAN (SHRI THEAKBAR ALI KHAN): You have only five minutes.

 SHRIMATI YASHODA REDDY: I have waited the whole session not to speak on any other subject.
-Either you give me time or sit down.
-VICE-CHAIRMAN (SHRI AKBAR ALI KHAN): You go on.
+Either you give me time or I sit down.
+THE VICE-CHAIRMAN : (SHRI AKBAR ALI KHAN) : You go on.